Rackneh/WindingOrderFixerTool/README.md

 Install unity Editor 2022.3

-	// If you are following the MGS3VR instructions you can ignore this.
+	// If you are following the MGS3VR instructions you can ignore this tutorial, there should be instructions included in the client.

 Step 1